gema2003/gema2003/README.md

-### Hi there 👋 I'm Junior Developer Frontend Web & iOS
+### Hi there 👋 I'm Junior Web Developer Frontend & something of iOS...

 **Gema2003** The idea is not ✨ _to live forever_ ✨ it's to create something that will.